l60nissan/USGS-Test-1/README.md

 *workflow* scripts source the above scripts to create all outputs

-*run* scripts source scripts to run fullworkflow to process model output for each species model
+*run* scripts source scripts to run full workflow to process model output for each species model

 **This repository can post-process model output from the following JEM models:**